pcarrier/srv.us/README.md

 ### Load balancing

 When there are multiple tunnels for a URL, client connections are spread between them randomly.
 We do not perform any health checks.

+### GitHub subdomain

+Your SSH username is looked up on GitHub; if the GitHub account authorizes your SSH key, we add named domains.

+For example, for `pcarrier`, service number 1 is exposed as https://pcarrier.gh.srv.us/ and service number 2 as https://pcarrier--2.gh.srv.us/.

+- If your local username does not match your GitHub username, use `ssh your-github-username@srv.us …`.
+- Similarly, if they do match but you do not want to use this feature, use `ssh nomatch@srv.us …`.

 ### Privacy